Notargets/tpch-hand-coded-golang/README.md

     - Now you can run the tpchq1 test: go run tpchtest.go -maxProcs 4

-Note that the code limits the number of goroutines to the number of CPU cores you have on your machine.
+**Note** the code limits the number of goroutines to the number of CPU cores you have on your machine.